wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Web-OpenSource-List.md

 - [2018-turtleDB #Project#](https://github.com/turtle-DB/turtleDB): turtleDB is a JavaScript framework and in-browser database for developers to build offline-first, collaborative web applications.
 It provides a developer-friendly API to access an in-browser database built on top of IndexedDB.

+- [2020-sql.js #Project#](https://sql.js.org/#/): sql.js is a javascript SQL database.
+It allows you to create a relational database and query it entirely in the browser.

 ## Media | 媒介资源

 - [2015-annyang #Project#](https://github.com/TalAter/annyang): A tiny javascript SpeechRecognition library that lets your users control your site with voice commands.